allydetre/snotelprocessr/README.md

 - compute_50p_peakSWE_window.R

-  - Computes 50% peak SWE DOY for each year (in other words- what DOYs the SWE curve crosses 50% of peak SWE)
+  - Computes 50% peak SWE DOY for each year (in other words- what DOYs the SWE curve cross 50% of peak SWE)

 ## Installing snotelprocessr